code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/regional-partner/playbook/communications.md

 Hour of Code is an exciting time and leads towards increased interest in CS Fundamentals professional learning.
 Use <a href="https://docs.google.com/presentation/d/16RpRhMBbmEDboAKKcNMOcoG71bqQkZq__qrTA6Z-bLQ/edit?usp=sharing" target=_blank>this marketing kit</a> to attract new schools post-Hour of Code with highly customizable marketing collateral.
 From email templates, social media messages, one-page flyers, and stock images - this kit has all you need!

+#### Hour of Code Toolkits are now available!

+View the <a href="https://drive.google.com/file/d/1U_xHspO5Js5CNEI0WQlgZPEAaJMRnRvX/view?usp=sharing" target=_blank>Hour of Code Toolkit</a> for information on how to organize an Hour of Code event or the <a href="https://drive.google.com/drive/folders/1pvpRd-B4Ug41vnJkK5-P67rpdATaM8AH" target=_blank>Creativity Campaign Toolkit</a> to begin planning a campaign in your region.

 ________________
 <a id="archive"></a>